CONTENT

 “[Name], last week I sent you a link that may help you organize your tasks, and I was wondering if you found it useful.
 I’d love to discuss your thoughts on if we’re heading in the right direction on your current project, plus what other useful resources I could send your way.”

-Staying under 160 characters is a great rule of thumb to keep your messages concise.
-It’s okay to go over occasionally, but be conscious of length.
-We have a character counter to help you watch that number whenever you’re composing messages.
+Staying under 160 characters is a great rule of thumb.
+It’s fine to go over occasionally, but be conscious of length.
+Text Request’s character counter makes that easy.

 keep-track-of-message-length-with-text-request-character-counter

-No one wants another stuffy corporate communication.
-Customers want texts to feel like they’re coming from a real person.
-Mimic the way you would normally text a friend, and take those guidelines into your business texting:
+Customers want texts to feel like they’re coming from a real person, not a corporate memo.
+Text the way you’d text a friend:

 • Sentences don’t have to be complete